The Bird That Spoke the Truth: Colorado

 In a tale collected from an informant named Frutoso Herrera, from Antonito, with the title El árbol que canta ("The Singing Tree"), a king who is single walks the streets of his city in the afternoon and spies on the conversation between three sisters about their marriage wishes: the elder wants to marry the king's cupbearer to drink wine, the middle one the king's baker to eat bread, and the youngest the king himself.
 The following day, the king sends for the girls and brings them to his presence to fulfill their marriage wishes.
 Some time later, the king goes to war, leaving his wife unattended.
 She gives birth to a boy, whom the elder sisters, out of jealousy, throw to a pig trough and write the king she gave birth to a puppy.
 The next year, the queen gives birth to a second son, whom the elder sisters cast in the same pig trough and lie she gave birth to a cat.
-In the third year, the queen gives birth to a girl, who they in the pig trough and lie to the king that his wife gave birth to a meat lump.
+In the third year, the queen gives birth to a girl, whom they throw into a pig trough and lie to the king that his wife gave birth to a meat lump.
 The king returns and, after the queen's third pregnancy, orders for a glass house to be built to house the queen and for people to spit on her.
 As for the children, each time the king's gardener rescues the babies and names them, respectively, Juan, Pedro and Pervís.
-The siblings are raised by gardener and his wife until the couple die, and the trio live in their house.
+The siblings are raised by the gardener and his wife until the couple die, and the trio live in their house.
 One day, when they are older, an old woman pays them a visit and compliments their house and garden, but says they lack the talking bird, the singing tree and the golden water.

 Pervís tells her brothers she wishes to have these items for their garden, and Juan, the elder brother, goes to search for them.
 Juan meets an old man on the road, who gives him a yarn and advises him to follow it until he reaches the hill where the objects are.
 Juan rides to the mountain, but hears some voices, looks behind him and turns to stone.
 Noticing Juan's sword is rusty, Pedro decides to rescue him, and gives his sisters Pervís a knife.
 Pedro suffers the same fate as his elder brother.
 Pervís rides after her elder brothers and meets the same old man, who advises her to muffle her ears with wool.
-Pervís does as the old man instructed, climbs he mountian and captures the speaking bird.
+Pervís does as the old man instructed, climbs the mountain and captures the speaking bird.
 The bird advises Pervís to bottle some of the golden water and crack a branch of the tree to bring them with her, and to sprinkle some water on the stones to revive her brothers.
 It happens thus, and Pervís, Juan and Pedro return home.

 Later, Juan and Pedro meet the king during a hunt and are invite to dine at the palace, then invite the king for a meal in the siblings' house.
 The bird tells Pervís to prepare a pastry filled with pearls for the king's dish.
 During the meal, the king says that it is impossible to eat such a dish, and the bird replies that so is a woman to bear animals and a lump of flesh, then reveals Juan, Pedro and Pervís are the queen's children.
 The king orders the envious sisters-in-law to be executed by being tied to horses, and releases the queen from her humiliating punishment.